NumEconCopenhagen/ConsumptionSaving/README.md

 _The library is still early in its development, contributions are very welcome!_

-**New to Python?:** Why out this online course, [Introduction to programming and numerical analysis](https://numeconcopenhagen.netlify.com/).
+**New to Python?** Try out this online course, [Introduction to programming and numerical analysis](https://numeconcopenhagen.netlify.com/).